php-fast/php-fast/README.md

 Similarly, you can create a `PermissionMiddleware` to manage access control for different parts of your application.

-1. Create a new file in `application/middlewares/` named `PermissionMiddleware.php`.
+1. Create a new file in `application/Middleware/` named `PermissionMiddleware.php`.

 2. Add the following code:

     ```php
     <?php
-    namespace App\Middlewares;
+    namespace App\Middleware;

     class PermissionMiddleware {
         public function handle($request, $next, $permissions = []) {